Shawnee Mall

 The Shawnee Mall is a regional shopping mall and trade area located in Shawnee, Oklahoma.
 It contains four department store anchors, and a total of 50 tenants comprising a total of approximately 455,420 square feet of gross leasable area.
-Anchor stores are Dillard's, Dunham's Sports, JCPenney (now closed), Jo-Ann's Fabrics, Jones Theatre-Movie Six, Kohl's, Ross Dress For Less, and Shoe Dept. Encore.
+Anchor stores are Dillard's, Dunham's Sports, Ashley HomeStore, Golden Ticket Cinema, Kohl's, Ross Dress For Less, Habitat for Humanity, and Shoe Dept. Encore.

 Herring Marathon and JCPenney built the mall.
 It opened in March 1989, with JCPenney, Sears, Walmart, and Dillard's as the anchor stores.
-A new Walmart Supercenter opened outside the mall on August 25, 2004.
-In 2013, Jo-Ann opened in the former Old Navy.
-The closure of the Sears store was announced in January 2014.
+A new Walmart Supercenter opened outside the mall on August 25, 2004, and the previous mall location was closed and blocked off.
+In 2013, Jo-Ann's opened in the former Old Navy.
+The relocation of the Sears store was announced in January 2014.
 That space is now occupied by Dunham's Sports.
+After relocating to an empty spot, the Sears was occupied by Habitat for Humanity in 2023 after Sears was closed.
 The closure of the JCPenney store was announced on June 4, 2020.
-The space will be an Ashley HomeStore.
+The space is now an Ashley HomeStore.
+Jo-Ann Stores closed in 2025 when the chain liquidated all its locations.